jcm802/Explore-Iceland/README.md

 See the deployed site here: https://exploreiceland.herokuapp.com/

-The main feature of the website is a planner section which allows the user to add attractions from the things to do section to their account, set a time and date, and see their planned attraction plotted on a map.
+The unique feature of the website is a planner section which allows the user to add attractions from the things to do section to their account, set a time and date, and see their planned attraction plotted on a map.
 Added attractions are also sorted by time and date automatically.

 Also includes the following: -
 - Landing page with image slideshow transitions.